hortonworks-gallery/hdp22-twitter-demo/README.md

 !q
 ```

-- (Optional) check Hive table schema where we will store the tweets for later analysis
+- check Hive table schema where we will store the tweets for later analysis
 ```
 hive -e 'desc tweets_text_partition'
 ```